Shoresh92/Type_I_error/index.md

 [Therefore](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/),
 > Thus a p value is simply a measure of the strength of evidence against $H_0$.

-On the other hand, $\alpha$ or the significance level is an artificial cutpoint which is used as a measure to reject or not-reject the Null Hypothesis.
+On the other hand, $\alpha$ or the significance is an artificial cutpoint which is used as a measure to reject or not-reject the Null Hypothesis.
 Therefore, $p \leq \alpha$ means the evidence in support of $H_0$ is not strong in \alpha level and $p > \alpha$ says the evidence are strong enough not to reject $H_0$.

 BETTER: when p = 3%, it means there is a 3% chance to observe an effect (solely due to the sampling error).
 On the other hand in $\alpha = 5%$ level we expect the randomness up to 5%.
 Since we cannot be up to 5% sure that the effect is solely due to random errors, we reject the assumption undelying the calculation of $p-value$.